1Mill/notes/conferences/agile-open-northwest-2024.md

 * Ask emotional questions to get emotional responses.

 * A user story is a reminder to have a conversation: nothing more.
 In A cross-functional team, anything important will be discovered as part of doing the work.
+If there is a gap in knowledge which blocks the work, then the team is incomplete.

 * We need heuristics to be effective.
 However, unquestioned or unquestionable heuristics become dogmatic.
 Do not be dogmatic.
 Instead, be open minded and intentionally challange your own biases to continuously learn and improve.
 At an organizational level, competitors are constantly adapting and so not being dogmatic is fundemental to survival.

 * To lead without authority build relationships, build credibility, and gain influence with decision makers to nudge change.
 This is inherently political and leading by example builds credibility.
 But, it doesn't have to be transactional.
-Instead, continuously try to build the environment you want to work in and where greatness can occur.
+Instead, continuously try to build the low stress environment you want to work in and where greatness can occur.

-* Knowledge sharing ceremonies coupled with fluid reteaming create opportunities for the right people to contribute their best effort just at the right time to make the work as best as it could have been given the circumstances.
+* Knowledge sharing ceremonies coupled with fluid reteaming is a great min-max strategy between overhead and throughput.
+Utilization planning requires matrix management to know when person A is going to roll of project B to then work on project C. Any sort of delay messes everything up - even when Hofstadter's Law is accounted for.
+Instead, frameworks like Fast Agile just create a space for sharing information.
+Then, use fluid reteaming to let people self-organize around the work.
+This create the right environment for people to contribute their knowledge just-in-time to make the work the best it could have been given the circumstances with minimum overhead.

 * The purpose of a team is to monetize customer value.
 Producivity metrics like velocity are one lense to observe and help improve throughput.
 However, productivity metrics become the primary goal for teams deteached from leading and lagging indicators.

 * Ensamble programming is the best way to maximize throughput long term because the most important work is owned collectively.
 So, knowledge is organically shared without the need for complex documentation strategies, feedback is continuously provided without the need for formal review processes, and missing people are often not blockers to making progress.
 It does feel counter intuitive.
 On the surface, it feels like more hands on keyboards should deliver more working software.
 But, this isn't the case.
 Solo programming maximizes utilization at the cost of throughput whereas ensamble programming maximizes throughput at the cost of utilization with a lot less overhead.

 * Agility, in part, comes from maximizing the amount of work not done.
-So, companies must continously improve in these three areas to work smarter and not harder to stay competative and alive:
+So, companies must continously improve in these three areas to work smarter and not harder to stay competative and survive:
   1. Make the work easier to do (e.g. improved tooling, more efficient practicies)
   2. Make the work effortless (e.g. automation, reduce overhead, eliminate blockers to collaboration)
   3. Make the work unnessesary (e.g. scope hammering, automation).

 * Finding more work to fill periods of wait solves the utilization problem but does not solve the throughput problem which is much more valuable.
-When the most important work is blocked teams shouldn't start less valuable work to stay utilized: they should start trying to solve the blocker systemtically so it doesn't happen again, and again, and again.
-A WIP limit of one helps teams discover where their inefficiencies are and where to start improving to maximize throughput.
+When the most important work is blocked teams shouldn't start less valuable work to stay utilized: they should start trying to systemtically solve the blocker so it doesn't happen again, and again, and again.
+Experimenting with a WIP limit of one helps teams discover where their inefficiencies are and where to improve before increasing their WIP limit to two.

-* Borrowing from Leadership is Language, Taylorism seperates thinking into blue and red work.
-Blue workers try to discover the "right way" of doing the red work whereas red work is done by "dumb labor" just following the instructions output by the blue workers.
+* Borrowing from "Leadership is Language", Taylorism seperates thinking into blue and red work.
+Blue workers try to discover the "right way" of doing the red work whereas red work is just done on repeat by "dumb labor" following the instructions output by the blue workers.
 This seperation of thinking (blue) and doing (red) finds it way into today's teams where software engineers are not included in the blue product discovery work and are just expected to code to the output requirements document.
-Innovation in the complex cynefin domain, where most software is created, comes from red and blue workers being the same people.
+Innovation in the Complex Cynefin domain, where most software products are created, come from blue and red workers being the same people.
 Meaning teams must dedicate time to thinking and doing to continuously innovate.

 * Queing and inventory are the biggest cost centers in Lean Manufacturing because of the logistics and costs associated with storage.
-Maintaining a storage of critical components is a min-max strategy to maximize throughput in manufacturing.
-However, such a strategy is not needed in product develompent.
-For example, ideas are abundent in product development so maintaining a backlog of old ideas provides almost no value.
-Instead, just in time pick the most interesting idea and continue working on it until it isn't interesting any more or a more valuable idea gets discovered.
+Maintaining a storage of critical in-take components is a min-max strategy to maximize throughput in manufacturing.
+Just-in-time manufacturing on the other hand is the the most optimal when working in ideal conditions.
+But, is prone to massive blockers if any disription occures somewhere in the supply chain.
+More importantly though, just-in-time works well in product develompent.
+For example, ideas are abundent so maintaining a backlog of old ideas provides little value.
+Instead, just-in-time pick the most interesting idea and continue working on it until it isn't interesting any more or a more valuable idea gets discovered.
+However, be catious not to accomulate other types of "storage", like technical debt, to a point where they are inhibiting throughput.

 * Cultivate a team habit of tiny improvements.
 Tiny improvements compound over time to drive significant change long term.
 However, before one can improve one must learn a new way.
 This can be an internal ah-ha moments while doing the work.
 But more often it is intentionally learning from others.
-Allocating time for continuous learning is critical to cultivating a habit of tiny improvements to enable continuous improvement.
-Otherwise, teams get stuck in the capability trap where they only focus on doing the work, never improve, and stagnate until they finally collapse.
+Allocating time for continuous learning is critical to cultivating a habit of tiny improvements which ultimately enable continuous improvement.
+Otherwise, teams get stuck in the capability trap where they only focus on doing the work, never improve, and stagnate until they finally and rapidly collapse.

 * The CTO is responsible for the technology culture.
 This includes how teams work with and tackle technical debt, setting direction and standards for code quality, and a framework for how teams are to collaborate.
 Often, this direction is set through metrics which teams optimize for.
 However, just as much as metrics encourage certain behaviors they also discourage other behaviors.
-For example, measuring the line of output code will probably result in teams writing mode code at the cost of quality.
+For example, measuring lines of output code will probably result in teams writing mode code at the cost of quality.
 Alternatively, measuring for bugs will probably make teams extremely risk averse: resulting in zero bugs but also slower throughput.
 So, the CTO is responsible for tailoring metrics towards the outcomes the business is looking for and continously learning if they are encouraging and/or discouraging the right behaviors.

 * Write down team working agreements in GitHub.
 This way, pull requests can be made, changes will be documented, and history will be archived.
-Additionally, how a team agrees to work together can directly point to this document.
-If there is a gap, discuss, make a pull request, get the appropriate approvals, and merge.
+Additionally, how a team agrees to work together can be directly point at.
+When a team discoveres a gap or an inefficiency, have a conversation, make a pull requset, get the appropriate approvals, and then move on.

 * Write down team working agreements in GitHub.
 This way, working agreements are concrete, changes will be documented through pull requests, and the history will forever be archived.
 For some companies, working agreements are broken down into four parts: policies, requirements, recommendations, and guidelines.
 Policies are guiding principles whereas requirements are hard must-dos from leadership.
 Anybody can propose a policy or requirements change, however, they must be approved by leadership.
 Recommendations and guideliens on the other hand are self-govered by the team and may be changed with a majority approval (or however a team decides these things).
-Another section is running experiments again self-govered by the team.
-Ultimiately, writing down working agreements makes it easier to address gaps and align around the nuance of how a team wans to collaborate together.
+Another sections include active experiments, again, self-govered by the team.
+Ultimiately, writing down working agreements makes it easier to address gaps and align around the nuance of how a team wants to collaborate together.

 * The complex Cynefin domain is where most software products are build and where cause and effect are only known in retrospect.
 So, "probe–sense–respond" with safe to fail bets is the best way to learn in the complex domain.
 However, this means many tools from the complicated and clear Cynefin domains do not work.
 Estimations are one such example.
-Paiting a wall is a complicated domain problem becuse all the variables are known: how much paint, how much time, and how much profit are all well understood variables with well understood cause and effect.
-But, building revenue generating software products do not have such elegant equations.
+Painting a wall is a complicated domain problem becuse all the variables are known: how much paint, how much time, and how much profit are all well understood variables with well understood cause and effect.
+But, how to build revenue generating software products for a given target audience do not have such clear equations.
 This makes estimations at best fuzzy, if not outright impossible.
 So, instead of focusing on getting better with estimates to plug into ROI equations, focus instead on building constraints so any bet is safe to fail.

 * Define people by their capabilities, not their roles.
-Instead, focus on building systems which get people to work collaboratively in the same general direction because limiting how people can and can't contribute inhibits innovative ideas.
+Focus instead on building systems which get people to work collaboratively and cross-functionally in the same general direction because limiting how people can and can't contribute inhibits innovative ideas.

-* Test Driven Development (TDD) uses the practice of Red, Green, Refactor.
+* Test Driven Development (TDD) uses the practice of Red, Green, Refactor, (Integrate / Commit).

-* The 6 Minute Interview
+* The 6 Minute Interview - interesting method for appraising skills during a quick screening call.

 * Do not front load learning.
 Learning is part of doing the work and front loading learning will only tell you what worked before in some other context: not what will work now in this current context.
 Instead, learn until you have an idea worth trying and then try it immediately.